 Here are the lenses I bought and tested

-- Sony FE 55mm F1.8 ZA: Was supposed to be one of the sharpest lenses and it is, but also a little uninspiring.
+- Sony FE 55mm F1.8 ZA: Was supposed to be one of the sharpest lenses and it is.
+It’s a great lens.

 - Sony EF 85mm f1.8: My favorite Sony lens I tested.
 Best value for money, small, sharp, love it.